jonizei/chiliserver/README.md

 # chiliserver
 This project is used for recording values from greenhouse where chilis are grown.
-All files in this repository is for a server and esp32.
+All files in this repository is for a server and esp32 (microcontroller).
 Frontend files are in a different repository called chili-ui.
-Esp32 is a microcontroller.

 Server features:
 - Listens requests from frontend and esp32